awsdocs/aws-parallelcluster-user-guide/doc_source/raid-section.md

 + [`encrypted`](#raid-encrypted)
 + [`ebs_kms_key_id`](#raid-ebs_kms_key_id)

 Defines configuration settings for a RAID array that is built from a number of identical Amazon EBS volumes\.
-The RAID drive is mounted on the head node and is exported to compute nodes via NFS\.
+The RAID drive is mounted on the head node and is exported to compute nodes with NFS\.

 The format is `[raid raid-name]`\. *raid\-name* must start with a letter, contain no more than 30 characters, and only contain letters, numbers, hyphens \(\-\), and underscores \(\_\)\.